Georgi Markov: Assassination

 On 7 September 1978, Markov walked across Waterloo Bridge spanning the River Thames and waited to take a bus to his job at the BBC.
-While at the bus stop, he felt a slight sharp pain, as a bug bite or sting, on the back of his right thigh.
-He looked behind him and saw a man picking up an umbrella off the ground.
-The man hurriedly crossed to the other side of the street and got in a taxi which then drove away.
+While at the bus stop, he reported feeling a slight sharp pain, as if from an insect bite or sting, on the back of his right thigh.
+He reportedly saw a man picking up an umbrella off the ground behind him.

 When he arrived at work at the BBC World Service offices, he noticed a small red pimple had formed at the site of the sting he had felt earlier and the pain had not lessened or stopped.
 He told at least one of his colleagues at the BBC, Theo Lirkov, about this incident.
-That evening he developed a fever and was admitted to St James' Hospital in Balham, where he died four days later, on 11 September 1978, at the age of 49.
-His grave is in a small churchyard at the Church of St Candida and Holy Cross in Whitchurch Canonicorum, Dorset.
+That evening, he developed a fever and was admitted to St James' Hospital in Balham, where he died four days later, on 11 September 1978, at the age of 49.
+His grave is in a small churchyard at the Church of St Candida and Holy Cross in Whitchurch Canonicorum, along with his wife.